decred/dcrdex/docs/wiki/Client-Installation-and-Configuration.md

    validation and you will be ready to trade:

    <img src="images/bond-accepted.png" width="360">

+   It is recommended to export bond information whenever they are created since they are not automatically restored from just the application seed.
+Do this using the "Export Account" button of the DEX host settings accessible from the Settings page.
+If you restore from seed in the future: create the same wallets, add the same DEX host, and *then* import the bonds from this backup.

 10. At any time you can go to the Settings page via the "gears" icon in the top navigation bar to retrieve the application seed that was generated when